 Most people with COVID-19 recover within 2–6 weeks.
-For others, a full recovery will take up to 12 weeks.
-Some people report a diverse range of symptoms for weeks or months after the expected recovery period.
+For some, a full recovery will take up to 12 weeks.
+A smaller group of people report a diverse range of symptoms for weeks or months after the expected recovery period, a condition termed ‘long COVID’.

 The presence of lingering symptoms may have a significant impact on the daily lives of those who are affected, and their family and whānau.